 But now I was in a safe place, and although I found it unbearably uncomfortable to have thick and tight elastic straps pressing down on my belly measuring my baby's heartbeat, I didn't find it so bad staying in one position on the bed.
 Indeed I was finally resting in between those contractions that were speeding up in frequency.
 During each one I held on to the fact that soon, soon they wouldn't be quite so all-consuming.
 Soon they would fade a little, maybe completely.

 At some point during my first hour there, an obstetrician consultant came in and she checked me.
 I'd already dilated another two centimetres and at 4cm was officially in active labour.
 In between my breath- and everything-taking contractions, she spoke with me about my epidural.
 She said that she had tried to contact the on-duty anesthetist but he was busy with another patient.
 With a very creased forehead she told me that he wouldn't be able to give me an epidural before his shift ended.

 In other words, I wouldn't be getting an epidural.

-Without even hearing the words in my head before I spoke them, I asked her what other medication I could have and less than twenty minutes later I was hooked up to an IV and self-administering remifantinil, a form of morphine.
+Without even hearing the words in my head before I spoke them, I asked her what other pain-relief medication I could have and less than twenty minutes later I was hooked up to an IV and self-administering remifantinil, a form of morphine.

 While I was anxious about the effects the drug would have on my baby - I was told it could make him drowsy - his heartbeat had stayed so strong and regular for the hour I'd been monitored I felt confident he was strong enough.

 Pushing was my goal now.
 And I knew I needed some relief and rest in order to get ready for pushing.